You're on the right page if you’re looking for the best DORA metrics tools.

 From our experience at Axify, we encourage you to consider the following criteria to make an informed choice.

-Pro tip: We’ll show you how we use these criteria in the next section, where we analyze 5 top DORA metrics tools.
+Pro tip: We’ll show you how we use these criteria in the next section, where we analyze 5 top DORA software metrics tools.

 1. Metrics Measurement